2b2tInfo/magma/README.md

 # Installation Instructions

-These instructions are targeted at systems running CentOS 6 and Centos 7(Added by myself).
+These instructions are targeted at systems running CentOS 6 and Centos 7 (Added in updated version).

 ### Prerequisites